How Dissolved Oxygen Sensors Work

 Aquaculture:

-Helps maintain good DO levels in fish and shrimp farms, protecting the health and growth of the organisms.
+It helps keep good oxygen levels in fish and shrimp farms.
+This protects the health and growth of the animals.

 Industrial Processes: